Julie Jones, Cape Canaveral Nurse by Suzanne Roberts

 Julie Jones could be called a 'woman's book', not usually a compliment, although you often find a novel of independence and integrity within the covers.

-Julie is happy to find a comfortable room in a young couple's home rather than nurse's quarters.
+Julie is happy to find a comfortable room in a couple's home rather than the nurse's quarters.
 Mara and Josh still act like newlyweds, with Mara worrying deeply about Josh's dangerous job as a parachutist-doctor, dropping into dangerous accident scenes to tend to trapped patients.
-One night he brings home his friend and fellow parachutist doctor Brad Sheldon, who is quickly eager to take Julie on a date.
-Tall, good-looking and sun-tanned, he is every girl's dream, yet Julie did not become a nurse to play footsy with a doctor.
-Suave, but respectful of her duty as a nurse, they do date, but she is wary of getting emotionally involved because of his dangerous missions.
-By page 40 she has already told him her career comes first, and they part.
+One night, he brings home his friend and fellow parachutist doctor Brad Sheldon, who is quickly eager to take Julie on a date.
+Tall, good-looking, and sun-tanned, he is every girl's dream, yet Julie did not become a nurse to play footsie with a doctor.
+Suave but respectful of her duty as a nurse, they date, but she is wary of getting emotionally involved.
+By page 40, she has already told him her career comes first, and they part.

 This is 1963, and Brad is eager to join the next Apollo missions.
-They will need doctors on the Moon, and in time, on the other planets.
+They will need doctors on the Moon and on the other planets.
 Marrying a man who is into such danger is not Julie's plan.
 She must stop worrying about both Brad and Philip and concentrate on what was right for her, her career as a nurse.
-Never mind Brad was so handsome, and she was probably hopelessly in love with him.

 This had well developed characters and for a simple story enough emotional content to shock me a few times.
 For a light day reading, I was pleasantly surprised.
 Why do I enjoy reading nurse/stewardess romances?
 Prognosis: Unknown to medical science.